-Our signature event — an experience unlike any other workshop — in the beautiful central lakes country.
+Our signature event — an experience unlike any other workshop — in the magnificent Tri-Lakes Region.

-Special Note: With the popularity of the retreat, we are holding the majority of registration slots for any previous attendee until
+Special Note: With the popularity of the retreats, we are holding the majority of registration slots for previous attendees

-January 1, 2020.
+until January 1, 2021.
 After that, registration will be open to other intermediate to advanced level photographers.

 The retreat program is our ultimate Adirondack photography experience; a classic artist's retreat for experienced photographers who want to immerse themselves in their craft.
 This is a time when all of your attention can be put toward realizing your vision and sharing the fruits of your creativity.
 As a participant you will be challenged to create a body of work based on your experiences during the week and share your results with the group.
 (We will be printing some of your work for display in the retreat space.)
 You will also assist in guiding your fellow participants toward their goals through your supportive suggestions and insights.
 You will be photographing a variety of Adirondack landscapes chosen for their diverse possibilities — scenic mountains, woods, and waters that make the Adirondacks so distinctive.
 Your activities will be planned to take advantage of all the little things that make the Adirondacks unique in the pantheon of American wild places.

 There are no pre-planned instruction or demonstration sessions given during the retreat.
 However, Mark will provide any assistance that you require during the retreat, technical or otherwise, as the need arises.
-This is a great opportunity to expand your horizons while working alongside one of the area's premier photographer and teacher.
+This is a great opportunity to expand your horizons while working alongside one of the area's premier photographers and teachers.

 Camera Skills Needed